 A Bad Weather Policy should explain to employees:

-• the steps their employer expects them to take to try and get into work on time; and also
+• the steps their employer expects them to take to try and get to work on time

-• how the business will continue if they cannot get in (e.g. through home working)
+• how the business will continue if they cannot get into work (e.g. working remotely)

-It goes without saying that a policy is only useful if employees know about it.
-Many employers buy a pack of policies that sit in a drawer and are never used.
-Employees need to know what is expected of them, which is why we help our clients communicate their policies to all staff.
-Web based policies are a simple way to achieve this (and easy to update), but more traditional printed copies available to all are perfectly acceptable.
+It goes without saying that a policy is only useful if employees know about it and understand what is expected of them, which is why we help our clients communicate their policies to all staff.
+Web-based policies are a simple way to achieve this (and easy to update), but more traditional printed copies available to all are perfectly acceptable.

 What about pay?